sveltejs/kit/documentation/docs/01-project-structure.md

 #### other files in src/ folder.

-`src/` folder can contain also `app.css` files that contain global styles, or `app.d.ts` (if you use type-checking) used by TypeScript that contains type definitions in `App` namespace.
+The `src/` folder can also contain an `app.css` file with global styles or an `app.d.ts` file with type definitions.

 ### build/